Emma-Gairin/RadarOmics/README.md

 We provide various data inspection solutions when using method = **"pca"** or **"lda"**,
 - __$information__, output from __dim_reduction()__, provides the number of PC and LD dimensions retained for each category
-- __$information__, output from __dim_reduction()__, provides the linear correlation between the projected coordinates from PCAs and LDAs and the average scaled gene expression of each sample for each category (in detail - 0-1 scaling of the expression across samples, average of all genes/proteins/others in biological category for each sample, 0-1 scaling of this value based on most extreme samples).
+- __$information__, output from __dim_reduction()__, provides the linear correlation between the projected coordinates from PCAs and LDAs and the average scaled counts of each sample for each category (in detail - 0-1 scaling of the counts across samples, average of all genes/proteins/others in biological category for each sample, 0-1 scaling of this value based on most extreme samples).
 The correlation is is calculated with a user-selected statistical test (_correlation_method_ argument in __dim_reduction()__), such as Pearson or Spearman (default: "spearman"),
 - plotting of PCAs and LDAs for each biological category with **plot_dimensions()** using the output __$dimred_information__ from __dim_reduction()__,
 - plotting of values extracted for each sample and biological category, and statistical testing to detect significant differences across groups of samples, with **plot_boxplot()**.